Models & Methods Workshop

 M&M Workshop 2023

 On February 23–24, 2023, the Research Unit hosted its Methods & Modelling Workshop at KIT, in Karlsruhe.
 The event focused on the theoretical models used by each of the subprojects within the research group.
 Several projects presented its modeling approaches and methodologies in the context of intermediary asset pricing, facilitating valuable discussions among participants.
 This workshop provided an opportunity to refine models and approaches, contributing to the overall progress of the research unit.
+You can find the program here.

 Throughout the two days, A14, A23, B01, A12, and B02 presented their theoretical models, focusing on different aspects of intermediary asset pricing.
 The presentations fostered constructive discussions, with participants providing valuable feedback on the models and suggesting new avenues for future research.
 The workshop also featured informal discussions over meals, including a dinner at Kaisergarten, which enhanced the exchange of ideas among the researchers.
 The event concluded with a farewell lunch, leaving participants with fresh insights and a strengthened sense of collaboration within the group.